Fresh Ground Beef Stir-Fry

 Step 03

-Spoon the softened vegetables out into a big bowl and leave them there for now.
+Scoop the cooked veggies into a big bowl and leave them there for a bit.

 Step 04

-Put the skillet back on the stove at medium heat, add another 2 tablespoons of olive oil, and throw in the ground beef.
-Add oregano, cumin, cinnamon, allspice, clove, crushed red pepper, cayenne, salt, and black pepper.
-Stir frequently, breaking apart the meat, for 7–9 minutes until browned.
-Drain extra fat.
+Put the same pan back on medium heat, add 2 more tablespoons of oil, and toss in the ground beef.
+Sprinkle on the oregano, coriander, cumin, cinnamon, allspice, clove, and peppers (both crushed red and cayenne if using), plus some salt and black pepper.
+Break apart the beef as it browns, cooking for about 8 minutes.
+Drain any extra grease.

 Step 05

-Put the veggies back in the skillet, along with the tomato sauce, diced tomatoes, and chickpeas.
-Stir everything together and let it cook another 2–3 minutes so the flavors combine.
+Return the veggies to the pan, along with the tomato sauce, fire-roasted tomatoes, and chickpeas.
+Stir everything and let it simmer for a couple of minutes so the flavors blend nicely.

 Step 06